Sample testing for COVID-19 at Tanda's RPGMC to increase to 300 a day from Thursday: Kangra DC

 The DC said, “Till date 1,650 samples in the district were tested in Tanda (RPGMC) and 15 people were tested positive.
 Five of them have recovered and returned back to their homes while 10 tested positive after the government allowed stranded people to come back from other states.”
 Prajapati said, “There is only one death registered due to COVID-19 in the district so far, whereas 958 people lost their lives due to other reasons in the district in a period from April 24 to May 8."
 Yet, he added that the authorities are expecting a further rise in coronavirus cases in the district as many people are coming from outside and are ready to tackle it.
 He said that the zonal hospital has been divided into two blocks - one for Covid and the other for OPD - similarly 10 hospitals are operating in the district for checking flu for enabling the serious cases to visit there.

-The DC warned that those who are found breaking home quarantine shall be taken to institutional quarantine and shall be fined Rs 5,000..
+The DC warned that those who are found breaking home quarantine shall be taken to institutional quarantine and shall be fined Rs 50,000.
+If they are unable to pay the charge, the amount could be collected by selling their land..

 ALSO READ